 Illness vs. disease treatments

-Psychological and biofeedback services like those offered at Sadar Psychological and Sports Center are aimed at treating illness.
+Psychological and biofeedback services like those offered at Sadar Psychological Services are aimed at treating illness.
 Of course, they can also impact disease, if illness has preceded disease (e.g., years of stress/anxiety predate the onset of irritable bowel syndrome), or if illness has been fueling the ongoing disease process (e.g., anxiety/depression suppressing the body’s immune system rendering it unable to deal with the disease as it usually would).

 Want to know more about non-medication alternatives to various conditions like Migraine, chronic pain, ADHD, Stress using Neurofeedback or Biofeedback techniques, then keep reading.